telerik/ajax-docs/controls/treelist/data-editing/inserting-records/using-inplace-and-editforms-modes.md

 ---
 title: Using InPlace and EditForms Modes
-page_title: Using InPlace and EditForms Modes | UI for ASP.NET AJAX Documentation
+page_title: Using InPlace and EditForms Modes | RadTreeList for ASP.NET AJAX Documentation
 description: Using InPlace and EditForms Modes
 slug: treelist/data-editing/inserting-records/using-inplace-and-editforms-modes
 tags: using,inplace,and,editforms,modes